-In 2017, Robert performed in the world-premiere of Belonging - a dramatic song cycle for tenor and cello by composer Samuel Bordoli and librettist Bill Bankes-Jones, a co-commission by Tête à Tête and ‘Sound’ performed on the Caledonian Sleeper Train, the Deeside railway and in public spaces and foyers around King’s Cross throughout Tête à Tête: The Opera Festival.
+In 2017, Robert performed in the world-premiere of Belongings - a dramatic song cycle for tenor and cello by composer Samuel Bordoli and librettist Bill Bankes-Jones, a co-commission by Tête à Tête and ‘Sound’ performed on the Caledonian Sleeper Train, the Deeside railway and in public spaces and foyers around King’s Cross throughout Tête à Tête: The Opera Festival.
 Robert was also a soloist at the Grenfell Tower Benefit Concert at London’s Cadogan Hall.
 He also joined Garsington Opera as a member of their ensemble in Il Turco in Italia last year, and returns again this year to cover Tamino in Die Zauberflöte and Cover Diener 1 & Diener 3 in Strauss' Capriccio.

 Robert is a familiar face on Welsh Television.
 Recent appearances include a solo performance on ‘Dechrau Canu Dechrau Canmol’ and a concert featuring Ten Welsh Tenors.
 As part of the Osborne Roberts Scholarship prize Robert performed as a soloist at the North American Festival of Wales held in Calgary, Canada in September 2016.